jupyterhub/chartpress/README.md

     # This gives you more control over development version tags
     # and lets you ensure prerelease tags are always sorted in the right order.
     # Only useful when publishing development releases.
+    # Recommended together with a version-bumping tool like `tbump`.
-    # if this is not a prerelease version (no -suffix),
+    # if baseVersion is not a prerelease version (no -suffix),
     # the suffix `-0.dev` will be appended.
-    baseVersion: 3.2.1
-    # which is equivalent to
-    # baseVersion: 3.2.1-0.dev
+    baseVersion: 3.2.1-0.dev

     # The git repo whose gh-pages contains the charts.
 This can be a local
     # path such as "." as well but if matching <organization>/<repo> will be